Local Land Charges search

 The above information only relates to the property searched.

-For an extra fee, buyers can also ask the council for information not covered by the standard questions.
+Buyers can ask the council for information not covered by the standard questions.
 It may not be possible to respond to enquiries of a very wide scope.

 Advice on buying and selling houses